 For women experiencing perimenopause and menopause, there are often many dramatic changes happening at the same time.
 Some of the well-known symptoms include hot flashes, irritability, weight gain, and insomnia.
-However, there are very real and important sexual changes that often go undiscussed.
+However, there are very real and important changes dealing with sex that often go undiscussed.
 This silence can lead to many long-lasting and unnecessary issues for women and their relationships and was one of the main reasons I created Rosy.

 While the age of menopause can vary greatly, the average age is 51.
 The technical definition of menopause is the lack of a period for 12 months.
 Perimenopause may start several years before you actually stop having a cycle, and can have many of the same effects.
 When our hormones start swinging widely and then eventually fall dramatically, it affects how we feel about ourselves, how we interact with our partners, how we look and feel, and how our bodies function and react sexually.
 However, these are not changes that have to define us.
 Women who are 40, 50, 60, 70, 80, even 90 deserve full and fulfilling sexual lives.
 Here are some general ideas to help you navigate these changes successfully:

 In our late 40s and 50s, our male partners may start to experience sexual dysfunction, such as erectile dysfunction, premature ejaculation or diminished erection.
 These issues are extremely common, affecting up to 50% of men in their 50s!
 It’s important that your partner knows they can find help through a urologist, websites like Hims and Roman, or a sex therapist.